-Epstein Becker Green has more than four decades of experience working with companies headquartered outside the United States to help them achieve their business goals as they operate in the United States.
-Our lawyers practice in locations throughout the United States and provide counseling and litigation services to companies worldwide.
+Epstein Becker Green has more than four decades of experience working with companies headquartered abroad to help them achieve their business goals as they operate in the United States.
+Our lawyers practice in locations throughout the United States and provide legal counseling and litigation services to companies worldwide.

 Epstein Becker Green is also a founding member of the International Lawyers Network (“ILN”), an association of 91 select law firms with more than 5,000 lawyers worldwide.
 The ILN provides clients with access to high-quality legal services in 66 countries on six continents.
 Epstein Becker Green is able to provide litigation and health care legal services to ILN’s members in need, which enables the firm to effectively serve our clients wherever their businesses take them.